JorgeLGonzalez/dungeon_crawl_p2p/README.md

   - [x] avoid putting items on stairs and amulet
   - [x] document decision to teleport players
   - [x] location UI update for both players
-  - [ ] Can move beyond walls in level 2
+  - [x] Can move beyond walls in level 2
-  - [ ] Desync after level gen
+  - [ ] Desync after level gen. Looks like magic items are a primary culprit.
+Reduce number to narrow down
   - [ ] amulet on deepest level
   - [ ] remember to hide exit tile! (spawn_dungeon visibility)
 - [ ] player sprites